NBA Coach of the Year

 2015–16 recipient Steve Kerr only coached 39 of the 82 games in the season due to complications from offseason back surgery, though he received credit for all of the Golden State Warriors' 73 wins that season.
 Assistant coach Luke Walton served as interim head coach for the other 43 games for the Warriors, receiving one second-place vote and two third-place votes.
+Steve Kerr and Luke Walton both won NBA Coach of the Month during the 2015–16 season, Kerr in March and Walton in November.
 Kerr asked the league to award Walton with the wins accumulated during Kerr's medical recovery time, but the NBA refused to do so because under league rules interim head coaches do not have win-loss records at all.
+Mike Brown became the first unanimous Coach of the Year recipient in NBA history in the 2022–23 season.